ASFHyP3/asf-tools/src/asf_tools/README.md

 ### Water Mask Dataset Generation

-The `asf_tools.watermasking` sub-package allows you to create a watermasking dataset over an arbitrary ROI (including global) using OpenStreetMap and ESA WorldCover data.
+The `asf_tools.watermasking` sub-package allows you to create a watermasking dataset over an arbitrary ROI using OpenStreetMap and ESA WorldCover data.
 Note, this program requires `osmium-tool`.
 See [README.md](watermasking/README.md) for more information on setup and usage.